rzzldzzldesign/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 026: May 14

+**💅PROGRESS:** Built a new storefront for a falafel joint, used some basic resets, added their fonts and tidied up to make it look good.
+Started on a new storefront for a burger joint with more complexity.

+**🤔LEARNINGS:** UI—If there is a field then people will use it and they may not use it the way you intended.
+Keep it to a minimum!
+How to load fonts from the mobi servers using @fontface.
+Make sure the name and weigths are the same as used on the site it is to be embedded on.
+You can catch fonts from websites in the network tab of the dev tools!

+**🌐LINK:** Two sites but none live so no links today.

 ## Day 025: May 13

 **💅PROGRESS:** QUARTER DONE :) Whew, got deep into the weeds of making a Mobi site work across desktop and mobile devices once it has been embedded into a users site.
 Some rules from the site interfere with the embedded code.